jetbrains-academy/Python-Libraries-NumPy/NumPy/Array Basics/Reading and Writing Files/task.md

 You need to specify the delimiter and the number of rows that need to be skipped (header lines).

 If there are missing values in your data, use [`numpy.genfromtxt`](https://numpy.org/doc/stable/reference/generated/numpy.genfromtxt.html#numpy.genfromtxt).
-Let's say in the same dataset you saw before there was actually a couple of missing values.
+Let's say the above dataset does actually have a couple of missing values.
 ```python
 arr = np.genfromtxt('my_data.csv', delimiter=',', skip_header=1)
 print(arr)